UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/second-exploration.md

 Yes, a grid layout might be a better choice.
 However, we are learning about `StackLayout` so let's go with it.

+### The Architecture
+The Model-View-Controller (MVC) 'pattern' is commonly used in native Android and iOS projects, so I've chosen to stick to something that resembles this simple paradigm.
+The Xamarin community do tend to prefer another known as MVVM, but let's hold back on that for now.

 ### Building the Model Code
 There are only two central data parameters, weight and height.
 However, both of these each have their own minimum and maximum values.
 They also have individual units and names which may be needed for display purposes.